 We refer to player X above and many other big, strong players who were passed in high school or simply quit because they had no technical skill when it started to matter as they got older.
 The dedicated players who had worked on their own all along passed these natural athletes when they got to the later recruiting years in high school.

-Players who are very athletic tend to dominate the game at the younger ages of organized gameplay.
+Very athletic players tend to dominate the game at the younger ages of organized gameplay.
 They are usually at the top of the teams when they're young.

-As these more athletic players get to recruiting age or even before, we see them drop from the top of their teams to around the middle of the pack if they have not put significant time into developing their technical soccer skills on their own.
+As these more athletic players get to the recruiting age or even before, we see them drop from the top of their teams to around the middle of the pack if they have not put significant time into developing their technical soccer skills independently.

 If your player is not a natural athlete (i.e. strong and fast), they will always have a tough time beating the natural-born athletes who also work hard at training on their own (e.g. Ronaldo).
 However, they can still become great players in their own right and will pass many other natural athletes who didn't do the work early on.